 \section{Conclusion}

 In this paper, we present a novel learning strategy where the neural networks and symbolic knowledge are combined from the knowledge-driven side.
-Based on this learning strategy, we propose Neural Rule Engine (NRE), where rules obtain the flexibility and generalization ability of neural networks while still maintaining the precision and interpretability.
+Based on this learning strategy, we propose Neural Rule Engine (NRE), where rules obtain the flexibility and generalization ability of neural networks, while still maintaining the high precision and interpretability.
 NRE is able to learn knowledge explicitly from logic rules and generalize them implicitly with neural networks.
 NRE consists of action modules and a rule parser, both of which can either be customized neural networks or a symbolic algorithm.
 Given a rule, NRE first predicts a specific layout and then modules are dynamically assembled by the layout to output the result.
-Besides, a staged training method is proposed where we first pretrain modules and the neural rule parser, and then use reinforcement learning to jointly finetune them.
-The experiments show that NRE could greatly improve the generalization abilities of logic rules with a significant increase on recall.
-Meanwhile, the precision is still maintained at a high level.
+Besides, a staged training method is proposed where we first pretrain modules and the neural rule parser, and then use Reinforcement Learning to jointly finetune them.
 NRE is not only an innovative paradigm of neural-symbolic learning, but also an effective solution to industrial applications, e.g. upgrading the existing rule-based systems and developing neural rule approaches which do not rely on a mass of training data.

 \end{CJK}